Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

-It is your right in Missouri to refuse to perform a field test.
-If you are stopped and asked to perform field sobriety tests, contact a DUI attorney near you in Bates County, MO as soon as you can.
-If you already agreed to and participated in a field test and have been arrested for a DUI in Missouri, your Bates County, MO DUI attorney will design an impenetrable defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.
+As a Missouri driver, you have the right to refuse to perform a field test.
+If you are stopped and asked to perform field sobriety tests, contact a DUI attorney near you in Bates County, MO as soon as possible.
+If you have already completed a field test and were then arrested for a DUI in Missouri, your Bates County, MO DUI attorney will design an impenetrable defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.

 Traffic Checkpoints in Bates County, MO

 A checkpoint is a temporary roadblock used to systematically screen drivers for behaviors like driving under the influence.
-There are federal laws allowing but regulating the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
-Lawmakers in Missouri have discussed banning sobriety checkpoints, but curent Missouri law still allows their use.
+Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
+Lawmakers in Missouri have entertained banning sobriety checkpoints, but curent Missouri law still allows police to use them.

-Police departments in Bates County and around Missouri do not use checkpoints as heavily as they used to, but you should still familiarize yourself with your rights and the rules regulating checkpoints.
-When it doubt, call a DUI attorney near you at (314) 900-HELP.
+Police departments in Bates County and around Missouri do not use checkpoints as heavily as they did in the past, but it is still prudent to familiarize yourself with your rights and the rules regulating checkpoints.
+When it doubt, speak to a DUI attorney near you at (314) 900-HELP.

 The police must be able to justify the use and location for a sobriety checkpoint by showing that the decisions are closely related to public safety.
 DUI checkpoints should be: